These dyeable eggs are a fun alternative to dyeing real eggs this Easter. We tried them out to see if they're worth it!

 Plastic Dyeable Easter Eggs – Our Review!

-Have you seen these cartons of plastic dyeable Easter eggs in store this year?
-This is the first year we've noticed them so we had to pick up a pack and try them out.
+We of COURSE had to pick up a pack and try them out.
 PPP team member, Laura, tried them out with her family and shared the details below.

 Dyeing plastic eggs is a great alternative for Easter if you have an egg allergy in the house, egg prices are still way high in your area, or you just don't like eggs but want to join in on the fun with your family!